Chencircleyuan/AIot0517/README.md

 # AIot0517
-AIot Lecture 14 Practice(0517): /
+AIot Lecture 14 Practice(0517):

-We are going to develop an AIot web using Flask./
+We are going to develop an AIot web using Flask.

 This course require student to use the vs code to develop our project and push their codes on the github.

 1.Register a github account (done)

 2.New a repository on the github

 3.Open VS code then git clone this repository.